Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Preliminaries

 Our goal is to design a pricing policy $\p$ to maximize the steady-state performance under various objectives.
-In particular, we consider objective functions that decompose into per-ride reward functions $I_{ij}:\R\rightarrow\R$, which correspond to the reward obtained from a customer engaging a ride between stations $i$ and $j$ at price $p$.
-The per-ride rewards corresponding to the three canonical objective functions are: \begin{itemize} \item \emph{Throughput}: the total rate of rides in the system; for this, we set $I^T_{ij}(p)=1$. \item \emph{Social welfare}: the per-ride contribution to welfare is given by $I^W_{ij}(p)=\mathbb{E}_{V\sim F_{ij}}\brk*{V|V\geq p}$. \item \emph{Revenue}: to find the system's revenue rate, we can set $I^R_{ij}(p)=p$. \end{itemize} We abuse notation to define $I_{ij}(q) \triangleq I_{ij}(F_{ij}^{-1}(1-q))$ as a function of the quantile instead of the price.
-We also define the \emph{reward curves} $R_{ij}(q) \defeq q\cdot I_{ij}(q)$ (analogous to the notion of revenue curves; cf.~\cite{hartline2013}).
-Our results require the technical condition that $R_{ij}(q)$ are concave in $q$, which implies that $I_{ij}(q)$ are non-increasing in $q$ (equivalently $I_{ij}(p)$ are non-decreasing in $p$).
-We note that this assumption holds for throughput and welfare under all considered distributions, and revenue for regular distributions.
+In particular, we consider objective functions that decompose into per-ride reward functions $I_{ij}:\R\rightarrow\R$, which correspond to the reward obtained from a customer engaging a ride between stations $i$ and $j$ at price $p_{ij}$.
+The per-ride rewards corresponding to the three canonical objective functions are: \begin{itemize} \item \emph{Throughput}: the total rate of rides in the system; for this, we set $I^T_{ij}(p_{ij})=1$. \item \emph{Social welfare}: the per-ride contribution to welfare, i.e., the total value of all passengers served, is given by $I^W_{ij}(p_{ij})=\mathbb{E}_{V\sim F_{ij}}\brk*{V|V\geq p_{ij}}$. \item \emph{Revenue}: to find the system's revenue rate, we can set $I^R_{ij}(p_{ij})=p_{ij}$. \end{itemize} We abuse notation to define $I_{ij}(q_{ij}) \triangleq I_{ij}(F_{ij}^{-1}(1-q_{ij}))$ as a function of the quantile instead of the price.
+We also define the \emph{reward curves} $R_{ij}(q_{ij}) \defeq q_{ij}\cdot I_{ij}(q_{ij})$ (analogous to the notion of revenue curves; see~\cite{hartline2013}).
+Our results require the technical condition that $R_{ij}(q_{ij})$ are concave in $q_{ij}$, which implies that $I_{ij}(q_{ij})$ are non-increasing in $q$ (equivalently $I_{ij}(p_{ij})$ are non-decreasing in $p_{ij}$).
+We note that this assumption holds for throughput and welfare under all considered distributions; for revenue, distributions fulfilling the condition are referred to as regular distributions \cite{hartline2013}.
 For completeness, we prove these observations in Appendix~\ref{sec:concave_reward_curves}.

 For a given objective, our aim is to select a pricing policy $\p$, equivalently quantiles $\q$, that maximizes the steady-state rate of reward accumulation, given by